Safeguarding

 If you have any concerns about a child or a family, please do not hesitate to contact one of these people at school.

-• Mrs Such (EYFS leader) Safeguarding team member
+Mrs Such (EYFS leader) Deputy Designated Safeguarding Lead

 Governor with responsibility for safeguarding: Daisy Dakin